Care Services for People with HIV and Their Families

 Early Intervention Services

-Early Intervention Services (EIS) are available through Contra Costa Regional Medical Center's West County Health Center, Pittsburg Health Center, Brentwood Health Center and Martinez Health Center.
-The goal of the EIS program is to keep HIV positive men and women healthier longer.
-Physicians knowledgeable in the latest HIV treatment guidelines, provide specialty appointments in Infectious Disease Clinics.
-Medical Social Workers, Outreach Workers and Nurses work as a team to support patients in making and keeping appointments, understanding their medications and accessing necessary clinical and support services.
-Contact 925-313-6771 and ask to speak to a medical social worker to enroll in services.
+Early Intervention Services (EIS) are available through Contra Costa Regional Medical Center's West County Health Center, Pittsburg Health Center, Brentwood Health Center, and Martinez Health Center.
+The goal of the EIS program is to keep individuals living with HIV healthier longer.
+Physicians knowledgeable in the latest HIV treatment guidelines provide specialty appointments in Infectious Disease Clinics.
+Medical Social Workers, Outreach Workers, and Nurses work as a team to support patients in making and keeping appointments, understanding their medications, and accessing necessary clinical and support services.
+Contact 925-313-6771 and ask to speak to the Medical Social Worker of the day to enroll in services.

 Outreach and Linkage to Care

-This program offers intensive outreach and support to clients who are out-of-care.
-Outreach referrals are made for clients who have broken medical appointments, are missing labs, or who need medication adherence support.
-Outreach is also provided to HIV positive individuals who have never been connected to care.
-Outreach activities include home visits, phone calls, collateral contacts, case conferencing, etc. to locate clients.
-For questions, call Karen Schlein at 925-313-6771.
+This program offers intensive outreach and support to clients who are new positives or have fallen out of care.
+This service is provided with the overall goal of improving health outcomes for disproportionately affected populations such as communities of color, transgender clients, pregnant women, and individuals who struggle with substance use, mental health issues, and/or homelessness.
+Outreach referrals are made for clients who have broken medical appointments, are missing labs or screening tests, have unsuppressed viral loads, poor CD4 response to antiretroviral therapy, or who need medication adherence support.
+Outreach is also provided to people living with HIV who have never been connected to care.
+Outreach activities include home visits, phone calls, collateral contacts, case conferencing, etc. to locate and help clients re-enter into comprehensive medical and supportive services.
+For questions, call Anuja Chand at 925-313-6783.

 Partner Counseling & Referral Services (PCRS)